nokia/RED/red_help/user_guide/general.html.md

 #### Running selected test case

-RED can run or debug one,selected testcase.
+RED can run or debug one, selected testcase.
 This can be achieved by altering Run Configuration :

 ![](general/gen_7.png)